Yagisan/The-Bustling-Valley/README.md

 **[Watering Grants Experience And Crops Can Wither](https://www.nexusmods.com/stardewvalley/mods/7768)** does exactly what it says.
 Manual watering grants some farming experience, and if not watered, your crops will die.

 # Other Post Installation FAQ

+## Does it work with a controller ?

+Several mods seem to behave erratically or not at all with a controller, so the official position is, **No**, it does not.

 ## Does this work in multiplayer ?